Marvel's Netflix television series: Feature films

+Future

-Cancellations and future
+Cancellations and removal from Netflix

 In October 2018, Netflix canceled Iron Fist, with Deadline Hollywood reporting that Disney was considering reviving the series on its streaming service Disney+.
 Sarandos confirmed that the series were Netflix's to renew or cancel if they wished, and the company was "super happy with [the other series'] performance so far".
 Despite this, Luke Cage was canceled by the streamer a week after Iron Fist was.
 Deadline Hollywood reported there were no plans to revive the series on Disney+ as with Iron Fist.
 Shortly after, at the end of November 2018, Netflix canceled Daredevil, with Deadline Hollywood again reporting there was the potential for the series to be revived on Disney+.
 Conversely, The Hollywood Reporter felt it was unlikely the series would be revived on Disney+ and also noted the two other remaining series at the time (Jessica Jones and The Punisher) would remain on Netflix "until they run their course".
 Variety added that, per the original deal between Marvel and Netflix for the series, the characters cannot appear in any non-Netflix series or films for at least two years following their cancellation.
 Kevin A. Mayer, chairman of Walt Disney Direct-to-Consumer and International, noted that, while it had not yet been discussed, it was a possibility that Disney+ could revive the cancelled Netflix series.
 Netflix canceled both Jessica Jones and The Punisher on February 18, 2019.
 Loeb stated in August 2019 that Marvel Television had been "blindsided" by the cancellation of the series which "weren't finished yet", and the company had believed that the situation could be an end for them until they had several new series ordered by Hulu in a similar model to the original Marvel-Netflix deal.
 Loeb said there were future series being developed by Marvel Television that could be classified as "Marvel Street-Level Heroes" or "Marvel Knights" series just like the Marvel-Netflix series.
 He added, "however history's going to remember the story, all that's important to us is that we had an opportunity to change television by putting together four heroes, who then joined together in a group".
+Sarandos later stated that Netflix clashed with Marvel Television whenever they wanted to "make the shows bigger or better".
+He said Marvel Television was "thrifty" and wanted to produce the group of series "as cheaply as possible", given they were the producers of the series and would keep whatever was not spent.